Skip to content

 About this variety

-The Florina pepper is a PDO-protected sweet pepper from Western Macedonia, Greece, renowned for its elongated horn shape and brilliant red color when ripe.
-This thick-walled variety is prized for its exceptionally sweet, rich flavor with minimal heat, making it a cornerstone of Greek cuisine and a popular export product throughout Europe.
+The Florina pepper is a PDO-protected sweet pepper from Western Macedonia, Greece, renowned for its elongated horn shape and brilliant red colour when ripe.
+This thick-walled variety is prized for its exceptionally sweet, rich flavour with minimal heat, making it a cornerstone of Greek cuisine and a popular export product throughout Europe.

 History & lineage